Prairiefire plans to add ice rink, joining others announced for Overland Park

 #ReadLocal

+Ken Morrow, president of KCIce, said his company has been trying to grow ice sports, not just hockey, and the Kansas City market is “very underserved.”

+“This is going to be outdoors so it has a magic all its own,” said Morrow, a four-time consecutive Stanley Cup Champion with the New York Islanders and a 1980 Olympic gold medalist.
+“Something community-oriented, something for families and kids, parents and grandparents can come out to.
+Fire pits, they can sit around watching the kids having fun.
+It’s all about getting people outdoors and getting them active.”

-Prairiefire, on 58 acres in south Overland Park, includes 209,000 square feet of retail, restaurant and entertainment tenants, including Cinetopia, HomeGoods, Pinstripes and REI.
+Prairiefire, on 58 acres in south Overland Park, includes 209,000 square feet of retail, restaurant and entertainment tenants, including Cinetopia, HomeGoods, Pinstripes Bistro Bowling Bocce and REI.
 It is now 97 percent leased.
-It is Merrill Companies’ signature mixed-use development.
+Arbor Plaza will be the heart of the development.

+“We wanted to have summer and winter programming, and obviously winter programming has to do with ice in some way,” said Fred Merrill, president of Merrill.
+“Summer activities, winter activities.
+It fits into the entire mixed-used type of program.”

+The final phase also includes a hotel and more office, service and retail tenants, including an Andy’s Frozen Custard.

 The Prairiefire announcement comes as several other Johnson County developments have announced plans for indoor hockey and sports arenas.
 Those would be more expensive and expansive facilities.